Charrúa

-The Charrúa were an indigenous people or Indigenous Nation of the Southern Cone in present-day Uruguay and the adjacent areas in Argentina (Entre Ríos) and Brazil (Rio Grande do Sul).
+The Charrúa are an Indigenous people or Indigenous Nation of the Southern Cone in present-day Uruguay and the adjacent areas in Argentina (Entre Ríos) and Brazil (Rio Grande do Sul).
 They were a semi-nomadic people who sustained themselves mainly through hunting and gathering.
 Since resources were not permanent in every region, they would constantly be on the move.
 Rain, drought, and other environmental factors determined their movement.
 For this reason they are often classified as seasonal nomads.

-The Charrúa people were massacred in a campaign in 1831 by the colonial forces in Uruguay known as the Massacre of Salsipuedes.
+The Charrúa people were massacred in a campaign in 1831 by the Uruguayan Army known as the Massacre of Salsipuedes.
 Though largely erased from modern histories, some communities of the Charrúa survived outside of Uruguay in Argentina and Brazil.
-It is believed that there are approximately between 160,000 and 300,000 individuals in Uruguay, Argentina, and Brazil today who are descendants from surviving Charrúa.
-Contemporary descendants of the Charrúa have created organizations and advocacy for memory of the indigenous people.
+It is believed that there are approximately between 160,000 and 300,000 individuals in Uruguay, Argentina, and Brazil today who are descendants of surviving Charrúa.
+Contemporary descendants of the Charrúa have created organizations and advocate for the memory of the Indigenous people.